remimorvan/knowledge-clustering/README.md

   anchor point.

 Options:
-  -t, --tex FILE       Your TeX file.  [required]
+  -t, --tex FILE              Your TeX file.  [required] -s, --space INTEGER         Number of characters tolerated between an anchor
-  -s, --space INTEGER  Number of characters tolerated between an anchor point
+                              point and the introduction of a knowledge.
-                       and the introduction of a knowledge.
-(Default value:
+                              (Default value: 200)
-                       150)
+  -N, --no-update / --update
   --help                      Show this message and exit.
 ```

 When one runs